markziemann/dee2_gene_signatures/Diabetes.md

 GSE77522: Gene expression regulated by treatment with metaformin in normoglycaemic and hyperglycaemic conditions

 GSE84814?: Gene expression differentially regulated in human pluripotent stem-cell-derived cardiomyocytes by glucose concentration.
-Related to diabetes?
+Change control group categorisation

 GSE35296: Gene expression differentially regulated in human islet of Langerhans by pro-inflammatory cytokines interleukin-1β

 GSE85530: Gene expression differentially regulated in CD8+ T cells unstimulated, stimulated with anti-CD3 and anti-CD28 or stimulated with anti-CD3 and anti-CD28 and PVR-Fc treatment (3 comparison groups).
 Which group comparisons

-GSE85531?*: Gene expression differentially regulated in CD8+ T cells.
+GSE85531*: Gene expression differentially regulated in CD8+ T cells.
 Comparison groups can be responders, non responders and control and/or visit months.

 GSE86611: Gene expression differentially regulated in human islets by Asf1B overexpression.

-GSE87626*?: Genes expression differentially regulated in cancer cells by the suppression of mNT.
-Check if related to diabetes
+GSE87626*: Genes expression differentially regulated in cancer cells by the suppression of mNT.

 GSE90028: Genes expression differentially regulated in type 2 diabetic human serum samples.
 (Cx and HE were both control and A1C is T2 diabetes)